Now that Boy Scouts will admit girls, the competition is on

 As the story goes, a meeting in 1912 with Sir Robert Baden-Powell, founder of Boy Scouts, inspired Juliette Gordon Low to establish Girl Scouts.
 The groups have been separate entities ever since, even as they pursued similar goals of building character and self-reliance through survival skills.

 The GSUSA has reinvented itself over the years to keep up with the times.
 In 2004, it hired a management consultant to address declining membership and revitalize its volunteer system.
 The group unveiled a "Core Business Strategy" that led to the consolidation of councils and shuttering of camps through mergers.
-Troop meetings and badges were supplemented by "journeys" offering exercises in developing healthy relationships, identifying community problems and lobbying government, to name a few.
+In addition to troop meetings and and traditional badge activities, scouts can undertake "journeys" to solve problems in their communities or learn about healthy relationships, among other projects, for badges or school credits.

 The changes led to increased membership in some markets, Else said.
 But some parents said they came at the expense of camping and outdoor activities.

-Both groups share similarities, from the language in their respective pledges to merit badges.
+The groups share similarities, from the language in their respective pledges to merit badges.
 Both the Girl Scout Promise and the Boy Scout Oath vow to serve God and country and to help people at all times; both offer badges for entrepreneurship, cooking and camping.

 But some badges are unique to each group.
 Boy Scouts have badges for rifle shooting and shotgun shooting.
 The Girl Scouts have badges for babysitting and hosting dinner parties; after the BSA announced the change, on GSUSA's website, the Eating for Beauty badge turned into Eating for You.